uncomplexlearning/a-level/markdown/physics.md

 #### Random errors

 - Fluctuations in a reading due to uncontrollable factors
+  - readings will be spread about the true value
 - To reduce random errors:
   - repeat and calculate mean

 #### Systematic errors

 - Incorrect readings due to faulty instruments or flaws in the method
+  - readings will differ from the true value by a consistent amount each time
 - To reduce systematic errors:
   - recalibrate instruments
   - use a different method

+#### Zero errors

+- A reading is given when the true value is 0

 #### Precision

-- Spread of data around the mean value
+- Spread of data about the mean value

 #### Repeatability